Our tried-and-tested list of Christmas gifts for travellers, be they hikers, shutterbugs, adrenaline junkies or culture vultures

 When it comes to luggage, Peter has it all: day packs, backpacks, camera bags, duffel bags, carry-on, wheeled luggage and even a range of hybrids.
 After years of testing various kit bags, he now swears by Osprey.

-His go-to backpack is an Osprey Exos 38 backpack which weighs in at just a touch over one kilogram.
+His go-to backpack is an Osprey Exos 38 backpack which weighs just a touch over one kilogram.
 It’s super light, spacious and durable, and suits most camping and trekking trips including shorter wild camping and winter mountaineering trips.
-Another great option is the Levity 45 which is just 800g even though it holds more.

-For longer expeditions, he uses an 85-litre expedition backpack and when it comes to suitcases he has a Farpoint Wheels 36 for carry-on and a Rolling Transporter Wheeled Duffel 60 for checked luggage.
+For longer expeditions, Peter uses an 85-litre expedition backpack and when it comes to suitcases he has a Farpoint Wheels 36 for carry-on and a Rolling Transporter Wheeled Duffel 60 for checked luggage.